Protect your API

 Reference

 Auth uses the code-based OAuth 2.0 Authorization Protocol to make your API request safer.
-If you are interested in the strategy behind it, refer to OAuth 2.0's official document for more details.
+If you are interested in the strategy behind it, refer to OAuth 2.0's for more details.